sap-tutorials/Tutorials/tutorials/spa-create-process-condition/spa-create-process-condition.md

     With this process condition, the sales order above a specific amount only will be sent for approval and rest will be auto-approved.

-8. Lets decide the process flow if the condition criteria is met.
+8. Let's decide the process flow if the condition criteria is met.
 For that, first you have to remove the connection from If-route to Approval Form and then create a new form to notify the requester of the auto-approval.

     !![Delete branch](delete-branch.png)